 Brett undertakes research, postgraduate supervision, and media commentary in the following areas:

-- Sports media and culture
+- Sports media and communications

 - Environmental media

 - Media Studies

 Curriculum Vitae – Hutchins CV

 Brett’s research investigates who wins, who loses, and how from processes of technological change, focussing particularly on questions of social, economic and political power.
 These processes are explored through case studies that examine sports media, environmental media, and other forms of digital, mobile and online media.
 His approach is based on a combination of critical analysis, accessible writing, and evidence drawn from industry and policy circles.

 His major publications include the following books and articles:

 - (Under contract) Mobile Media and Sport: Content, Technology and Markets on the Move.
 New York: Oxford University Press.

 - Digital Media Sport: Technology, Power & Culture in the Network Society (co-edited with David Rowe and published by Routledge, New York).